Dental Implant Frequently Asked Questions (FAQs)

 How long will it take?

 Treatment times vary depending on each individual case.
 Often a tooth needs to be removed and the site needs to heal prior to placing an implant.
 In other cases the implant can be placed at the same time as the extraction.
 Once an implant is placed it takes several months to fully integrate into your jaw bone.
-Drs.
-Heise and Alpha will review your specific case with you in detail and will discuss the timeline.
+Dr. Heise or Dr. Alpha will review your specific case with you in detail and will discuss the timeline.

 How much do implants cost?